borgbackup/borg/docs/usage.rst

         When set, use the value to answer the passphrase question for encrypted repositories.
     BORG_DISPLAY_PASSPHRASE
         When set, use the value to answer the "display the passphrase for verification" question when defining a new passphrase for encrypted repositories.
-    BORG_LOGGING_CONF
+    BORG_KEY_FILE
+        When set, use the given filename as repository key file BORG_LOGGING_CONF
         When set, use the given filename as INI_-style logging configuration.
     BORG_RSH